 Nov 8, 2013 12:00 PM by Robert Preidt

-The research was scheduled for presentation this week at the ACAAI annual meeting in Baltimore.
+The problem was highlighted in a case report presented Friday at the ACAAI's annual meeting.
 Research presented at medical meetings should be viewed as preliminary until published in a peer-reviewed journal.

 Gelatin can contain proteins derived from cows, pigs or fish.
 It is found in a variety of foods and drugs.

 "Gelatin allergy is very rare," ACAAI President Dr. Richard Weber said in the news release.
 "Many food intolerances can be mistaken as allergies.
 Those who believe they might have an allergy should be tested and diagnosed by an allergist before taking extreme avoidance measures or skipping vaccinations.
 The flu shot is an important vaccine and can even be lifesaving for individuals that are at an increased risk for severe side effects associated with the flu."

 Many people mistakenly believe that people with an egg allergy should not get a flu shot.
 However, the ACAAI says that even people with a severe egg allergy can receive a flu vaccination without special precautions.